Triabunna Football Club

-The Triabunna Football Club, nicknamed The Roos, is an Australian rules football club playing in the Oatlands District Football Association (ODFA) in Tasmania, Australia.
-Their home ground, the Triabunna Recreation Ground, has an attendance capacity of 3,000.
+The Triabunna Football Club, nicknamed the Roos, is an Australian rules football club playing in the Oatlands District Football Association (ODFA) in Tasmania, Australia.

-After the East Coast Bombers folded at the end of the 2015 season in the Southern Football League, The Triabunna Football Club decided to go back to the original Maroon and White colours they had worn for many years beforehand.
-The Roos joined back into the ODFA, where they are now rebuilding with one of the youngest sides to take the field in ODFA history, The Roos are showing great potential and are looking to be a power house in the next few years.
+After the East Coast Bombers folded at the end of the 2015 season in the Southern Football League, the Triabunna Football Club decided to go back to the original maroon and white colours they had worn for many years beforehand.
+The Roos re-joined the ODFA in 2016.